 Research student, School of English, Communication and Philosophy

-- First language development
+- Children's language

 - Historical linguistics

-Step-Up to University:
+Step-Up to University

 - Languages, Literacy and Communication: Read.
 Said.
 Seen.

-The Brilliant Club's Scholars Programme:
+The Brilliant Club's Scholars Programme

-I am a Brilliant Club PhD tutor delivering courses that widen access to Higher Education and promote university-style learning amongst secondary school students.
+I am a Brilliant Club PhD Tutor delivering courses that widen access to Higher Education and promote university-style learning amongst secondary school students.
 This year, I will be delivering the following courses in a number of schools in South Wales:

-Through the looking glass: An introduction to literary theory.
+- Through the looking glass: An introduction to literary theory.
 A pre-designed Key Stage 3 module.

-Into the deep dark woods: Journey through literature.
+- Into the deep dark woods: Journey through literature.
 A pre-designed Key Stage 2 module.

 ESRC Wales DTP